Fusion-Party-Aus/Formal-Documents/Constitution.md

       i) the Member's name;

-      2. the address for notice last given by the Member;
+      ii) the address for notice last given by the Member;

-      3. the date of becoming a Member; and
+      iii) the date of becoming a Member; and

-      4. any other information determined by the Committee;
+      iv) any other information determined by the Committee;

-   2. for each former Member, the date of ceasing to be a Member.
+   b) for each former Member, the date of ceasing to be a Member.

 ## Division 2—Disciplinary action